prisma-labs/konn/README.md

 })
 ```

 Finally, another super power of Kont is that it is fully type safe.
-And that also implies great autocomplete, of course.
+And that also implies great autocomplete.
 Here are just some examples to give you a _rough idea_.

 ```ts
 const ctx = kont()